obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ![Party Page: Chill Mode, Non Moderator](/content/blog/vonage-video-express-with-ruby-on-rails/macbook-pro-16_-10.png "Party Page: Chill Mode, Non Moderator")

 Let's start with the bones of the page, the HTML.
-We have 3 components; a header, the video call, and a toolbar.
+We have 3 components: a header, the video call, and a toolbar.
 But for now we'll just leave comments where the `header` and `toolbar` will go: Add this to your `app/views/video/party.html.erb`:

 ```
 <header>